ATOMDB Banner

 The AtomDB project has published 2 papers recently:

-"Spectral Implications of Atomic Uncertainties in Optically Thin Hot Plasmas" by Keri Heuer (arXiv)
+"Spectral Implications of Atomic Uncertainties in Optically Thin Hot Plasmas" by Keri Heuer (ADS)

 This paper describes a method for estimating the sensitivy of line emissivities and line ratios to uncertainties in the fundamental atomic data.
 The code for this project is on the AtomDB Github GitHub page.